 Signs and Symptoms of Acne

 Acne commonly occurs on the face, chest and back.
-Some acne lesions may leave dark spots as they heal, and some may scar.
+Some types of acne lesions may leave dark spots as they heal, and some may scar.
 Acne can develop in different ways:

 - Red bumps or pustules (pimples)

 - Larger nodules that can be tender or filled with pus